 How JMW Can Help

-JMW’s business crime team offers a unique service, as we are able to draw upon the experience of other departments within the firm, including immigration, dispute resolution, family law, and reputation and media.
+At JMW, our Business Crime & Regulation team offers an in-depth service, able to draw upon the experience of other departments within the firm, including immigration, public law, dispute resolution, family, reputation management and media law.

 The Extradition Process